 Okay, so you’re all primed and ready to learn about the arcane transformation into a transcriptionist.
 Just wait a bit before you sprint to the job boards and draw up your business cards.
 Let’s talk about what transcriptionists are and some of the expectations of their role.

 Transcriptionists are people who take audio or video and convert it into written format.

 There are so many different industries that need transcriptionists.
 Most of them are podcasters, orators, marketing consultants, and even authors.

 It’s a grab bag of clients, and there’s a massive market for transcription services, so it is expected to work with all kinds of people.

-The different needs and different standards, there are entirely different experiences that vary from client to client.
+With the different needs and different standards, there are entirely different experiences that vary from client to client.
 You may never know what you’re going to do next!

 Can a Stay-at-Home Mother Be a Transcriptionist?

-You might have some doubts (as should anyone) on jumping into a new career but reflect on what it means to be a transcriptionist.
+You might have some doubts (as should anyone) about jumping into a new career but reflect on what it means to be a transcriptionist.
 Are you a detail-oriented person?
 Do you love that little rush when you get someplace on time or make a deadline?
 Did you cringe in school when the teachers uttered the word “group project”?
 Being a transcriptionist might be for you!